This is a guest post by the experts at Ratehub.ca

 Home Trust Secured Visa—Home Trust may not be a brand you recognize, but the Home Trust Secured Visa allows you to put down as little as $500 or as much as $10,000.
 The nice thing about this card is that you can apply any time after being discharged from bankruptcy.

-Home Trust Secured Annual Fee Visa—As the name implies, the Home Trust Secured Annual Fee Visa comes with an annual fee of $59.
+Home Trust Secured Fee Visa— Home Trust Secured Credit Card has a no-fee secured card and a fee car.
+Home Trust Secured Annual Fee Visa comes with an annual fee of $59.
 What you get for that fee is a lower interest rate of 14.9%.
 This is advantageous if you tend to carry a balance, but obviously, it’s always best to pay off your full balance every month.

 Capital One Guaranteed Secured MasterCard—You guessed it, applicants of the Capital One Guaranteed Secured MasterCard are guaranteed to be approved.
 Unlike the Home Trust cards, this card does require a $75 to $300 security deposit which is returned after you’ve closed your account and paid off you remaining balance.
 There is an annual fee of $59 with this card.